osmandapp/web/main/docs/user/widgets/info-widgets.md

 import InfoAndroidOnly from '@site/src/components/_infoAndroidOnly.mdx';

-Informational widgets provide information about current location, speed, time, battery level on the map display.
+Information widgets display information about your current location, speed, time, and battery level on the map screen.

-Most of informational widgets stack together in the right column.
+Most information widgets are located together in the right column.

 ![Informational widgets](@site/static/img/widgets/informational_widgets_all.png)